 Are you familiar with reverse searing?
 When you reverse sear prime rib, it simply means that the meat is seared at the end of the cooking time instead of at the beginning.

-What Goes Into This Recipe
+🛒 What You Need For This Recipe

-Recipe Ingredients and Substitutions
+🔖 Ingredients & Substitutions

-- Butter — Instead of olive oil, this recipe calls for unsalted butter.
+- Butter: Instead of olive oil, this recipe calls for unsalted butter.
 Since the roast will already be heavily seasoned with kosher salt, avoid using salted butter.

-- Montreal Steak Seasoning — If you don't have Montreal Steak Seasoning on hand, it's ok to leave it out.
+- Montreal Steak Seasoning: If you don't have Montreal Steak Seasoning on hand, it's ok to leave it out.

-- Cayenne Pepper — The cayenne pepper adds a bit of heat which is not necessarily traditional, but our family loves it.
+- Cayenne Pepper: The cayenne pepper adds a bit of heat which is not necessarily traditional, but our family loves it.
 It can easily be left out.

-- Garlic — There is no need to include garlic powder in the dry rub because we will be using an entire clove of garlic in the herbed garlic butter crust.
+- Garlic: There is no need to include garlic powder in the dry rub because we will be using an entire clove of garlic in the herbed garlic butter crust.

 Day 1 | Season Prime Rib and Prepare Herbed Butter

-Step 1 | Prepare the Prime Rib: Wash and dry the prime rib, then set it onto a pan.
-If the roast has a thick fat cap, trim some, but not all of the fat.
+Step 1: Wash and dry prime rib, then set it onto a pan.
+If the roast has a thick fat cap, trim some of the fat from the top of the roast.

-Step 2 | Prepare the Seasoning: Mix the following into a small bowl: kosher salt, freshly ground black pepper, Montreal steak seasoning, and cayenne, if using.
+Step 2: Mix kosher salt, freshly ground black pepper, Montreal steak seasoning, and cayenne pepper in a small bowl.

-Step 3 | Season Prime Rib: Rub the seasoning into the prime rib.
+Step 3: Rub the seasoning into the prime rib.
 Go a little lighter on the ends, to keep them from being overly salty.
 Place on a rack over a tray and refrigerate overnight, uncovered.

 Garlic Herb Buttery Crust

-Step 1 | Prepare Herbed Butter: Add softened butter, herbs, and garlic cloves to a food processor (paid link).
+Step 4: Prepare Herbed Butter: Add softened butter, herbs, and garlic cloves to a food processor.
 Blend until a paste is formed.

-Step 2 | Package and Refrigerate Butter: Using a spatula, transfer the herb mixture into a small Ziploc sandwich bag and roll it into a log.
+Step 5: Using a spatula, transfer the herb mixture into a small Ziploc sandwich bag and roll it into a log.
 Refrigerate the herbed butter until needed.

 Day 2 | Smoking the Prime Rib

-Step 1 | Bring Prime Rib to Room Temperature: Six hours before you plan on eating the prime rib, pull it out of the fridge along with the butter.
+Step 6: Six hours before you plan on eating the prime rib, pull it out of the fridge along with the butter.
 Give it 2 hours to come to room temperature.

-Step 2 | Prepare Smoker: After the prime rib has rested for 1 hour and 45 minutes, set your Traeger or electric smoker (paid links) to 225 degrees F. Select Super Smoke and give it 15 minutes to preheat.
-During this time, spread half of the herbed butter over the prime rib.
-It will be a light coating.
-Place the prime rib on the grill, insert the probe into the thickest part, and set the probe temperature to 120℉.
+Step 7: After the prime rib has rested for 1 hour and 45 minutes, add pellets and set your Traeger or electric smoker to 225℉.
+Select Super Smoke and preheat for 15 minutes.
+Spread half of the herbed butter over the prime rib, then place the prime rib on the grill.
+Insert the probe or a meat thermometer into the thickest part, and set the probe temperature to 110℉.

-Step 3 | Smoke Prime Rib: Begin checking the internal temperature after 3 hours.
-When the roast reaches 120℉, pull it off the grill and allow it to rest for 15 minutes.
+Step 8: Begin checking the internal temperature after 3 hours.
+When the roast reaches 110℉, pull it off the grill and allow it to rest for 15 minutes.
 Meanwhile, kick up the Traeger's temperature to 450°F.

-Rest Traeger Prime Rib Before Serving
+Rest Traeger Smoked Prime Rib Roast Before Serving

 Estimated Prime Rib Smoking Time by Pounds